 Text

-Empirical Study
+Empirical Data

 A real data situation modeling health care expenditures will be used with the candidate models and data scenarios.
 The data described in this section for the empirical study was acquired by the candidate based on descriptions by Deb et al (2018) contributing theoretical information on modeling health care expenditures with skewed distributions with a large mass at zero.
 One of the aims of the empirical study was to examine the effects of the young adult health insurance coverage expansion of the Patient Protection and Affordable Care Act (ACA) on health care expenditures.
 At the time, it was common practice for private insurers to drop nonstudent dependents at age 19 and student dependents at age 23; the young adult health insurance coverage expansion allowed dependents to remain on their parents’ private health insurance plan until they turn 26 years old.
 The provision took effect on September 23, 2010 (six months after the passage of the ACA), though, in practice, the expansion was implemented in January 2011 (corresponding to the first open enrollment period following that September).
 The authors wrote, “This expansion in coverage points to a powerful natural experiment using a difference-in-differences design”; treatment and control groups could be created from ages 23-25 and 27-29 respectively, and pre and post years could be created from 2008-2010 (pre-ACA) and 2011-2014 (post-ACA).
 The authors explored if people aged 23-25 were affected by the ACA policy using a treatment effect on the treated differences in differences model.
 Their article not only contributes an extension of prior analyses to test the effect of the ACA’s young adult expansion on different outcomes (including total health care expenditures) using nonlinear models but also “demonstrates current best econometric practice in modeling these kinds of outcomes, including those that have skewed distributions with a large mass at zero.”
 Deb et al. (2018) found that the ACA young adult expansion lowered health care expenditures, and that modeling the large mass of zeros through two-part models greatly improved the fit of the model and facilitated better understanding of the results.

+Data Sources

 To answer their research questions, Deb et al. required information on a large number of representative young American adults both younger and older than 26 years, with observations dated in the years before and after the rule change was implemented in 2010.
 To obtain accurate measures of health care expenditures in addition to detailed measures of health status and other observable member characteristics, the team utilized the Medical Expenditure Panel Survey (MEPS) (https://meps.ahrq.gov/mepsweb/).
 MEPS is a national survey that collects information regarding financing and use of medical care in the United States, and has been collected by the Agency for Healthcare Research and Quality (AHRQ), a federal government organization in the United States, every year since 1996.
 The data used in their examples was primarily sourced from the Household Component, which is drawn from a nationally representative subsample of households that participated in the prior year’s National Health Interview Survey, and contains data on a sample of families and individuals.
 From these data, AHRQ produces annual estimates for a variety of measures of health care expenditures and use, health status, health insurance coverage, and sources of payment for health services in the United States.
+The candidate was able to access this dataset; it will be used for the simulation.

+Data Processing